AdrianSkar/markdown/fcc_template.md

 ---
-title: Comparisons with the ogical And Operator
+title: Comparisons with the && (logical AND) operator
 ---
-## Comparison with the Logical And Operator
+## Comparison with the && (logical AND) operator

 ### Problem explanation:
 _Exercise_